 In the end, the decision is up to you.
 While it is certainly possible to volunteer for free or only in exchange for accommodation and food, keep in mind that the less you pay, the less support you are likely to get.
 On the other hand, make sure that if you do pay a lot for a program, the money goes towards expenses which benefit you and, most importantly, the local community.
-Free, low-cost, and expensive volunteer programs may be scams, so research and ask questions beforehand by contacting as many organizational volunteer alumni as possible.
+Free, low-cost, and expensive volunteer programs may be less than above board, so research and ask questions beforehand by contacting as many organizational volunteer alumni as possible.
 In the end, what is important is the overall experience, which includes your safety.
 No doubt it is great to be adventurous and make your own way by finding a program that is free and off the beaten track.
 Just make sure it’s safe as well.

 Transitions Abroad's Volunteer Abroad section provides a wide range of programs, articles from experienced experts, and in-depth stories by volunteers with advice on where, how, and why to volunteer abroad.

 Voluntourism: A recent movement, find out whether a volunteer vacation is something for you.